How Long Does Food Poisoning Last?

 The onset of food poisoning symptoms varies depending on the type of contamination.
 Bacterial symptoms, like those associated with Campylobacter or Clostridium perfringens, usually begin within 24 hours and sometimes start as soon as 30 minutes after eating.
 Virus symptoms, like those associated with Norovirus, can start 12 to 48 hours after eating.
 Symptoms from parasites such as Giardia lamblia may take up to a week to appear.

-If you suspect you or a family member has food poisoning, it’s important that you and/or they get tested as soon as possible.
-If the test confirms you or they have a foodborne illness, make sure you keep the results, any associated medical records, and proof linking your food poisoning to a specific food product or dining experience, such as food remains or receipts.
-This can help your food poisoning lawyer to prove your case.
+If you suspect food poisoning, get tested as soon as possible.
+If the test confirms a foodborne illness, make sure you keep the results, medical records, and proof linking your food poisoning to a specific food product or dining experience, such as food remains, food delivery app confirmations, or receipts.
+This evidence can help your food poisoning lawyer if you decide to pursue a legal claim.

 What are the Types of Food Poisoning Germs and the Duration of Symptoms?